MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab05/L05_image057.png)

-1. Select **New connected chat** to create a new chat window with another user, Allen Contoso, to discuss changes to the Factor mappings on the EPA 2022 - eGRID Factor library.
+1. Select **New connected chat** to create a new chat window with another user to discuss changes to the Factor mappings on the EPA 2022 - eGRID Factor library.

     >[!NOTE] **Note**: You may need to wait a few minutes or perform a hard refresh (CTRL+F5) for the **New connected chat** button to appear the first time.